agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/02-basics/functions/lesson.md

   ; seplist(<dec>,<semicolon>)
 ```

-To fix this, we need to add a `;` after the function body:
+To fix this, we need to append a `;` after the function body:

 ```motoko
 func add(a : Nat, b : Nat) : Nat {